-Describe how the work planning and the resources mobilised will ensure that the research and training objectives will be reached.
-Explain why the number of person-months planned and requested for the project is appropriate in relation to the proposed activities.
+Describe how the work planning (including deliverables and milestones) and the resources mobilised will ensure that the research and training objectives will be reached.
+Explain why the number of person-months planned and requested for the researcher (and corresponding to the project duration) is appropriate in relation to the proposed activities.